ericgraf/GS-CodeServer-Dev-Env/README.md

 ### Giantswarm tools

 All GS tools and code repos are stored in /gianswarm repo in container.
-The GOPATH is set to /giantswarm/go where the binaries will be installed.

 * `devctl_version` git tag/sha/branch to use
 * `opsctl_version` git tag/sha/branch to use
 * `gsctl_version` This is currently ignored.
 * `gsctl_release` / `gsctl_url` url to gsctl release tar.
-This is pulled and installed into `/giantswarm/go/bin`